microsoft/ML-For-Beginners/7-TimeSeries/2-ARIMA/README.md

 ## General concepts

-To be able to work with ARIMA, there's some concepts you need to know about:
+To be able to work with ARIMA, there are some concepts you need to know about:

 - 🎓 **Stationarity**.
 From a statistical context, stationarity refers to data whose distribution does not change when shifted in time.
 Non-stationary data, then, shows fluctuations due to trends that must be transformed to be analyzed.
 Seasonality, for example, can introduce fluctuations in data and can be eliminated by a process of 'seasonal-differencing'.